-I forgot how brilliant the 3 Idiots movie until re-watched it this year.
-It made me craved more films like this so I ended up rummaging through Netflix of films by the same director– Rajkumar Hirani.
+I forgot how brilliant the 3 Idiots movie was until I re-watched it this year.
+It made me crave more films like this so I ended up rummaging through Netflix of films by the same director– Rajkumar Hirani.
 PK’s journey is a whole lot of fun.
-This is the best movie I’ve seen this 2020, in a year that needs of much joy and cheers we can afford.
+This is the best movie I’ve seen this 2020, in a year that needs much joy and cheers we can afford.
 It was like a complete and perfect mixture of flavours in my very first bowl of Tantanmen Ramen.
 Hilarious jokes are on point, awesome screenplay, and visually appealing cinematography.

 Photo Source: filmibeat.com

 How can I review a movie without giving out spoilers?
 Hmm..

-Ignorant about the Earth and the Earthlings, PK was basically just like a kid who just came to this world who easily believed whatever humans are saying.
-He wanted to get whatever help he can get in order to find his remote so he can go home.
+Ignorant about the Earth and the Earthlings, PK was basically just like a kid who just came to this world who easily believes whatever humans are saying.
+He wanted to get whatever help he could get in order to find his remote so he could go home.
 PK’s meat and potatoes in establishing his character was his curiosity.
 An outsider perspective with innocence and simplicity and curiosity of a child without the societal pressure of being human.
-Since there’s no fear of divine punishments or any fears instill in his mind, he asked the questions that people who are indoctrinated into religion never consider asking.
+Since there’s no fear of divine punishments or any fears instilled in his mind, he asked the questions that people who are indoctrinated into religion never consider asking.
 Unlike most of us who are confident that our ancestors’ beliefs are the absolute truths, he didn’t just follow blindly.
-A reminder to questions everything that doesn’t make sense no matter how sacred it is.
+A reminder to question everything that doesn’t make sense no matter how sacred it is.
 Most importantly, if it can cause division, fear, corruption, and suffering.

 Struggles 1 – In search of his remote, he asks a heap of people where he can find it and they unanimously say God will help you find it.
 Just ask God.

 His solution – In order to know who is this God that people are saying, he ended up trying all religions— Hindu, Muslim, Jain, Sikh, and Christian.
 He finds more confusion than answers.

 “You will never understand my feeling as a mother because you’re not a mother”